sunfounder/esp32-starter-kit/docs/source/micropython/python_start/upload_libraries.rst

 #.
 Download the relevant code from the link below.

-   * :download:`SunFounder ESP32 Ultimate Kit <https://github.com/sunfounder/esp32-ultimate-kit/archive/refs/heads/main.zip>`
+   * :download:`SunFounder ESP32 Starter Kit <https://github.com/sunfounder/esp32-starter-kit/archive/refs/heads/main.zip>`

 #.
 Open Thonny IDE and plug the ESP32 into your computer with a micro USB cable and click on the "MicroPython (ESP32).COMXX" interpreter in the bottom right corner.